jimschubert/finatra.g8/src/main/g8/mdoc-docs/how-tos/RESTful-Problem-Response.md

 ### Problem detail

-Two problem detail types are provided for regular use.
+Two problem detail types are provided.
 However, we understand you need flexibility as well.
 Therefore, a `Detail[T]` is defined, you can have your own T design to suit your need.
 Usually, this T type represents your own error type.
 Thus we give you two pre-defined Detail types: `ThrowableDetail` and `ErrorsDetail`.